sindresorhus/sindresorhus.github.com/_apps/dato.md

 #### How can I change the first day of the week?

 Dato adheres to what you have set in “System Preferences › Language and Region”.

+#### Can you integrate with Cron?

+The integration is already done, but Cron has a multiple bugs that makes it not work properly.
+We will have to wait for Cron to fix these bugs.

 #### Can you localize the app into my language?